Hye-Ararat/Ararat/README.md

 # Hye Ararat

-Ararat Panel is a panel/dashboard dedicated to management of any server.
-The idea is simple, its your one stop shop for linux instances.
+Ararat is a panel/dashboard dedicated to management of any server.
+The idea is simple, its your one stop shop for Linux instances.

 ### Requirements